MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-sudo-elevation-and-ssh-keys.md

 ---
 ms.assetid: 68d9b467-12db-4fec-af94-9f9fa15c5f86
 title: How to Configure sudo Elevation and SSH Keys
-description:
+description: This article describes how to configure sudo and SSH keys for an unprivileged account and secure communication with Operations Manager 2016.
 author: mgoedtel
+ms.author: magoedte
 manager: cfreemanwa
-ms.date: 10/12/2016
+ms.date: 11/15/2016
 ms.custom: na
 ms.prod: system-center-threshold
 ms.technology: operations-manager
 ms.topic: article
 ---

-# How to Configure sudo Elevation and SSH Keys
+# How to configure sudo elevation and SSH keys

 >Applies To: System Center 2016 - Operations Manager

 With System Center 2016 - Operations Manager, you can provide credentials for an unprivileged account to be elevated on a UNIX or Linux computer by using the sudo program, which allows users to run programs that have the security privileges of another user account.
-You can also use Secure Shell \(SSH\) keys instead of a password for secure communication between Operations Manager and the targeted computer.
+You can also use Secure Shell (SSH) keys instead of a password for secure communication between Operations Manager and the targeted computer.

-This topic provides examples for creating an account for a low\-privileged user, implementing sudo, and creating an SSH key on a computer that is running Red Hat Enterprise Linux Server 6.
+This topic provides examples for creating an account for a low-privileged user, implementing sudo, and creating an SSH key on a computer that is running Red Hat Enterprise Linux Server 6.
 These are examples only, and might not reflect your environment.
 The following examples provide a user with access to a full set of privileges.

-To obtain and configure the SSH key from the UNIX and Linux computer, you have to install the following software on your Windows\-based computer:
+To obtain and configure the SSH key from the UNIX and Linux computer, you have to install the following software on your Windows-based computer:

--   A file transfer tool, such as WinSCP, to transfer files from the UNIX or Linux computer to the Windows\-based computer.
+-   A file transfer tool, such as WinSCP, to transfer files from the UNIX or Linux computer to the Windows-based computer.

 -   The PuTTY program, or a similar program, to run commands on the UNIX or Linux computer.

--   The PuTTYgen program to save the private SHH key in OpenSSH format on the Windows\-based computer.
+-   The PuTTYgen program to save the private SHH key in OpenSSH format on the Windows-based computer.

 > [!NOTE]
 > The sudo program exists at different locations on UNIX and Linux operating systems.
 To provide uniform access to sudo, the UNIX and Linux agent installation script creates the symbolic link `/etc/opt/microsoft/scx/conf/sudodir` to point to the directory expected to contain the sudo program.
 The agent uses this symbolic link to invoke sudo.
-The installation script automatically creates the symbolic link, so you do not need to take any action on standard UNIX and Linux configurations; however, if you have sudo installed at a non\-standard location, you should change the symbolic link to point to the directory where sudo is installed.
-If you change the symbolic link, its value is preserved across uninstall, re\-install, and upgrade operations with the agent.
+The installation script automatically creates the symbolic link, so you do not need to take any action on standard UNIX and Linux configurations; however, if you have sudo installed at a non-standard location, you should change the symbolic link to point to the directory where sudo is installed.
+If you change the symbolic link, its value is preserved across uninstall, re-install, and upgrade operations with the agent.

-## Configure a low\-privileged account for sudo elevation
+## Configure a low-privileged account for sudo elevation

 The following procedures create a low\-privileged account and sudo elevation by using `opsuser` for a user name.

-#### To create a low\-privileged user
+#### To create a low-privileged user

 1. Log on to the UNIX or Linux computer as `root`.